Faster Ray Tracing through Hierarchy Cut Code: Results

 \subsection{Reordering Techniques with Longer Sorting Keys}

-Table \ref{tab_differentBits} shows the secondary ray tracing performance in Sibenik scene using sorting keys of different bit length.
-Origin, Reis, Aila\_Compact and Two\_Point have the same pattern when using different length of sorting keys, so we only display the pattern of Two\_Point method.
-Our methods (PPC, HCC, MLHCC) can benefit from longer sorting keys, while ordinary methods cannot.
+Table \ref{tab_differentBits} presents the performance of secondary ray tracing in the Sibenik scene using sorting keys of different bit lengths.
+The patterns of Origin, Reis, Aila\_Compact, and TwoPoint methods are the same when using different lengths of sorting keys, we only display the pattern of the TwoPoint method.
+Interestingly, our methods (PPC, HCC, MLHCC) show a performance improvement with longer sorting keys, whereas ordinary methods do not exhibit this trend.
+This suggests that our methods can effectively utilize longer sorting keys to enhance the tracing efficiency.

-Longer sorting keys can make ray encoding more accurate.
-It can make the ray coding have a finer coding boundary, so it is easier to distinguish rays by different codes.
-But in fact, it is the traversal path coherence inside the warps that ultimately affects the tracing efficiency.
-How the rays in the same warp are arranged will not affect the tracing efficiency.
-If a finer encoding cannot change the ray arranged, it will not help to the tracing speedup.

-A finer coding will not change the order of rays which already have different code.
-For example, if two rays are encoded as 1 and 2.
-The order of this two rays will not change when they get a finer coding with longer sorting key, like 1.x and 2.y (x and y represent any decimal number).
-Only when the rays in multiple warps have the same code, in other words, the encoding is very rough, the longer sort key will change the ray order and improve the tracing efficiency.
+Longer sorting keys can make ray encoding more accurate and result in a finer coding boundary.
+However, it is important to note that the ordering of rays within the same warp does not affect the tracing efficiency.
+Even with a finer encoding, the order of rays that already have different codes will not change.
+For example, if two rays are encoded as 1 and 2, their order will remain the same even if they receive a finer coding with longer sorting keys (e.g., 1.x and 2.y, where x and y represent any decimal number).
+The benefit of longer sorting keys comes into play when multiple warps have the same code, indicating a rough encoding.
+In such cases, longer sorting keys can change the order of rays and improve the overall tracing efficiency.

-To further confirm this analysis, we count the average number of codes (ANC).
-The average number of codes refers to how many different codes will be obtained in one warp on average if rays are encoded by certain encoding method.
-The result is shown in Table \ref{tab_ANC}.
-We can see that the Two\_Point method has a much larger average number of codes than other methods in 32 bits sorting key.
-Average number of codes reflects the sufficiency of encoding.
-Only when the ANC is small enough can the encoding method benefit from the longer sorting key.
+To further validate our analysis, we calculated the average number of codes (ANC) for each encoding method.
+The ANC represents the average number of different codes obtained in one warp when rays are encoded using a specific method.
+The results are presented in Table \ref{tab_ANC}.
+Notably, the TwoPoint method exhibits a significantly higher ANC than the other methods when using a 32-bit sorting key.
+The ANC reflects the adequacy of the encoding.